jack3664/PipelineTest/README.md

 # Simple web application

-The web app has 3 components
+The web app has 3 components - AngularJS and Spring

 * Static files: All JS, CSS, Image files.
 The app.js file contains the URL to the REST services
 * REST Service : WAR file that can be deployed to any Java app server